arielmb94/CHRONOS-MPC/examples/TRMS/TRMS_basic/readme.md

 2.0
 \end{array} \right ]$$

-Due to the highly nonlinear dynamics of the TRMS and the couplings between its vertical and horizontal motions, it is required to provide tracking references to all states to obtain goof control performance.
+Due to the highly nonlinear dynamics of the TRMS and the couplings between its vertical and horizontal motions, it is required to provide tracking references for all states to obtain good control performance.
 The state references are computed as follows:
 * $\theta_h^{ref}$, $\theta_v^{ref}$: set points provided to the MPC
 * $\Omega_h^{ref}$, $\Omega_v^{ref}$: computed from the angle error value and a time constant $\tau$ as: